 “The value of the recurring revenue of a business’s term subscriptions normalized for a single calendar year.”

-Unlike ACV, it’s a metric that is agreed upon across the industry and shows the amount of revenue a SaaS company expects to repeat year upon year.
+Unlike ACV, ARR is a metric that's been standardized across the industry and shows the amount of revenue a SaaS company expects to repeat year upon year.

 ARR takes stock of basic accounting principles in its calculations, primarily that: